-These Machines sew from two spools, as purchased from These Machines sew from two spools, as purchased from the store, requiring no re-winding of thread; they Hem, Fell, Gather, and Stitch in a superior style, finishing each seam by their own operation, without recourse to the hand-needle, as is required by other machines.
-They will do better and cheaper sewing than a seamstress can, even if she works for one cent an hour, and are, unquestionably, the best Machines in the market for family sewing, on account of their simplicity, durability, case of management, and adaptation to all varieties of family sewing-executing either heavy or fine work with equal facility, and without special adjustment.
+These Machines sew from two spools, as purchased from the store, requiring no re-winding of thread; they Hem, Fell, Gather, and Stitch in a superior style, finishing each seam by their own operation, without recourse to the hand-needle, as is required by other machines.
+They will do better and cheaper sewing than a scamstress can, even if she works for one cent an hour, and are, unquestionably, the best Mackines in the market for family sowing, on account of their simplicity, durability, ease of management, and adaptation to all varieties of family sewing-executing either heavy or fine work with equal facility, and without special adjustment.